|

 Personally, we don’t use a separate account for this.
 Instead, we manage our money in YNAB, where I can create separate categories for our one month budget buffer and our emergency fund.
 This setup shows me at a glance how much is already assigned toward the buffer, whether it’s fully funded, and how much extra cash flow is available.

-If you want to master how to get one month ahead on bills right now, here’s a little helper.
-Marc and I created a free Budget Planner Template designed as a Bare Bones Budget.
-It shows you exactly what you need to survive for one month—the essentials only.
-Everything beyond that is optional spending, which is where you can start making changes to reach your savings and financial goals.
+Marc and I created a free Budget Planner Template, designed as a Bare Bones Budget.
+It shows you exactly what you need to cover one month of essential expenses.
+Everything beyond that is optional spending — and that’s where you can start making changes to reach your savings and financial goals.

 This was my first step toward building a one month budget buffer.
 Later, I realized I also needed a proper savings plan and a long-term forecast.
 That’s why we developed an annual budget and spending plan, which eventually became a full Bare Bones Budget Calculator.
 It comes with 3 connected sheets covering 3 full years of budgeting.
 Each year has all 12 months mapped line by line, helping you spot every hidden expense and stay consistent while building your one month budget buffer.